Medical Tourism in Tennessee

 The Lung Institute is a leading global provider of innovative regenerative medicine technologies for the treatment of an array of debilitating lung and pulmonary conditions.
 We are committed to an individualized patient-centric approach, which consistently provides the highest quality of care and produces positive outcomes.
 By applying modern-day best practices to the growing field of regenerative medicine, the Lung Institute is improving lives.

-The Lung Institute utilizes autologous stem cells, derived from the patient’s own body for both the venous (blood-derived) and bone marrow stem cell procedures.
-During these procedures, stem cells are extracted, isolated and then immediately introduced back into the body where they then divide and replicate into healthy cells specialized to the damaged tissue.
-The use of autologous stem cells in transplantation is considered to be more reliable than stem cells from another individual as there is a much lower probability of rejection due to the fact that autologous stem cells are derived from the patient’s own body.
-Both bone marrow and venous stem cells have shown anti-inflammatory properties beneficial to patients with lung disease.
+The Lung Institute utilizes autologous cells, derived from the patient’s own body for both the venous (blood-derived) and bone marrow cell procedures.
+During these procedures, cells are extracted, isolated and then immediately introduced back into the body where they then divide and replicate into healthy cells specialized to the damaged tissue.
+The use of autologous cells in transplantation is considered to be more reliable than cells from another individual as there is a much lower probability of rejection due to the fact that autologous cells are derived from the patient’s own body.
+Both bone marrow and venous cells have shown anti-inflammatory properties beneficial to patients with lung disease.

-Autologous stem cells are derived from the patient’s own blood or bone marrow, are isolated, and are given back to the patient intravenously or through the use of a nebulizer.
+Autologous cells are derived from the patient’s own blood or bone marrow, are isolated, and are given back to the patient intravenously.

-If you or a loved one has a lung disease and you’re looking to utilize the growing industry of medical tourism, consider getting treatment at the Lung Institute.
-If you want to learn more about treatment options, please contact us or call (800) 729-3065 today.
+If you or a loved one has a lung disease, consider learning more about treatment at the Lung Institute.
+If you want to learn more about treatment options, please contact us or call 888-745-6697 today.